IvanMzk/gtensor/docs/getting_started.md

 Second example creates 2-d tensor and assign-add 1 to elements that greater than 3 and not equal 6.

-When build you run this produces the following output:
+When build and run this produces the following output:

 ```bash
 [(4,4){{8,3,5,6},{1,6,6,2},{1,9,3,6},{0,2,6,2}}]
 ```

-## Third example: broadcast
+## Third example: broadcast and lazy

 #### **`third_example.cpp`**
 ```cpp